scipy-lectures/scientific-python-lectures/advanced/traits/index.rst

 rendered to the screen (e.g. the Range trait is displayed as a slider, etc.).

-In the very same vein as the Traits declarative way of creating classes, TraitsUI provides a declarative interface on top of UI code:
+In the very same vein as the Traits declarative way of creating classes, TraitsUI provides a declarative interface to build user interfaces code:

 .. include:: reservoir_simple_view.py
     :literal: